Macgregor (Qld)

 Macgregor is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Macgregor's dwelling structure, as per the latest Census, consisted of 85.7% houses and 14.2% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Brisbane metro's 74.0% houses and 26.0% other dwellings.
-Home ownership in Macgregor stood at 38.7%, with the rest being mortgaged (24.7%) or rented (36.5%).
-The median monthly mortgage repayment was $1,950, below Brisbane metro's average of $2,100.
-Median weekly rent was $430, slightly higher than Brisbane metro's $420.
-Nationally, Macgregor's mortgage repayments were higher at $1,950 compared to the Australian average of $1,863, while rents were substantially above the national figure of $375.
+Macgregor's dwelling structure, as evaluated at the latest Census, consisted of 85.7% houses and 14.2% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 74.0% houses and 26.0% other dwellings.
+The level of home ownership in Macgregor was 38.7%, with the rest being either mortgaged (24.7%) or rented (36.5%).
+The median monthly mortgage repayment in Macgregor was $1,950, below Brisbane metro's average of $2,100, while the median weekly rent figure was $430 compared to Brisbane metro's $420.
+Nationally, Macgregor's mortgage repayments were higher than the Australian average of $1,863, and rents were substantially above the national figure of $375.

 Frequently Asked Questions - Housing